QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: Introduction

 Ensuring the precise calibration of the polarization angle presents a significant challenge for upcoming CMB polarization experiments.
 Any unaccounted systematic effects may lead to spurious signals exceeding the faint CMB B-mode signal.
 The precision of angle calibration holds particular significance here, as any associated errors may lead to contamination, converting the stronger E-modes into the B-modes signal.
 The international community is currently engaged in a thrust to develop artificial calibrators for the next-generation CMB experiments (\citealp{Cas22,2023RScI...94l4502M,2024EPJWC.29300044R,2024SPIE13102E..24C}) to improve the absolute polarization angle calibration to the suitable precision, better than 0.1\,deg.
 For instance, an experiment targeting $\rm{r}\sim10^{-3}$ requires a precision better than 0.2\,deg (\citealp{2020A&A...634A.100A}).
 The astrophysical calibrators are not yet calibrated at this precision, with the principal candidate being Tau A (also known as the Crab nebula), which presents a polarization angle of $-88.26\pm0.27$\,deg (\citealp{2020A&A...634A.100A,2022JCAP...04..029V}).

 In addition to polarization angle calibration, an equally crucial aspect is the precise calibration of detector responsivity.
-Any uncertainty in the gain directly affects the amplitude of the measured Stokes parameters, thereby introducing a multiplicative bias in the polarization power spectra.
+Any uncertainty in the responsivity directly affects the amplitude of the measured Stokes parameters, thereby introducing a multiplicative bias in the polarization power spectra.
 For next-generation CMB experiments aiming to detect primordial B-modes at levels of $r<10^{-3}$, the required responsivity calibration must be at the sub-percent level, typically better than 0.5\%, to avoid systematic errors that could bias the signal (\citealp{2021JCAP...05..032A}).
 Responsivity mismatches across detectors can also induce leakage from temperature anisotropies into polarization.
 Precise calibration between frequency channels is also required to ensure a reliable component separation and then minimize contamination on the measurement of the cosmological signal from foreground residuals \citep{2025JCAP...01..019C}.
+Finally, differential responsivity errors distort the reconstructed Stokes parameters by introducing mixing between $I$, $Q$, and $U$, which in turn leads to leakage between $T$, $E,$ and $B$ \citep{2007MNRAS.376.1767O}.